Category: Artists for 2017

 Four guys, Bob, Rob, Bob and Allan, who have been singing and drinking together for well over 20 years.
 The majority of our material is a capella but we do use instruments: melodeon, concertina and bouzouki.
 Like most shanty groups we like a good rousing song, and like most shanty groups we have tried to keep our ears open for one or two songs that have not earned a well-trodden path on the shanty circuit.
 For anyone who wishes to take us home, we can offer a choice of two CDs, or we can simply all jump into your car!
 We look forward to singing with you, so cat the anchor and let’s get under way.

-Dom is well known on the Shanty scene throughout the U.K. and abroad, both as a solo artist and as a member of The Shanty Crew.
-He joins us in 2017 as a solo artist.
-His encyclopaedic knowledge of the sea and shanties and his powerful voice make him a welcome addition to the festival.
+Dom was well known on the Shanty scene throughout the U.K. and abroad, both as a solo artist and as a member of The Shanty Crew.
+He joined us in 2017 as a solo artist when his encyclopaedic knowledge of the sea, shanties and his powerful voice made him a welcome addition to the festival.

 We are delighted to welcome Grietje Sprot back to the festival after they made such an impression last year.
 Coming from Hindeloopen, an ancient harbour town in Friesland, Netherlands, members of this group all love fish and all love singing and so became Grietje Sprot, the Fishwives Choir.
 They always perform in their distinctive traditional costumes, typical of Dutch fishwives of the 1920s.
 Their repertoire includes ballads and songs in Friesian and Dutch, all about fish, the sea, sailors, love and tragedy.

 Inner State are now a familiar sight at our festivals.

 This year Andy and Christine will be Inner State as Hilda and Erik, Viking Invaders, up at the Redoubt Fort on Saturday.
 Come and see their 30 minute Street Theatre or watch as they stroll, via a Viking Longship, along the Quayside all day Sunday.